How it all began —Nature’s inspirations

 He channels these experiences into narratives that challenge the myth of human dominance.
-His stories trace what happens when the earth stops forgiving us—when rivers remember, forests reclaim, and species speak back, and when human-made systems like cartel camps become closed ecosystems of inherited violence.
+His stories trace what happens when the earth stops forgiving us—when rivers remember, forests reclaim, species speak back, and when human-made systems like cartel camps become closed ecosystems of inherited violence.

 All of Meraw’s fiction unfolds within the interconnected EᴠØ-Myth Universe™, a transmedia world of games, films, and novels where conscience evolves, creation keeps score, and every species bears the cost of what only one species created.